 A walk in New York

-Kaye and her daughter SJ hit the streets of New York in an attempt to see and do everything.
-They can easily talk-the-talk but can they walk-the-walk?
+Kaye and SJ hit the streets of New York in an attempt to see and do everything.
+They can easily talk the talk but can they walk the walk?

 The experts warn that New York is not America – but what they fail to say is that it’s far bigger than that.
 In fact, New York is not only not America, it’s the entire world – an edgy, energetic, crowded and joyful explosion of every race, creed and colour on the face of the earth.
 So how best to experience this huge panoply of sights and sounds, this overcrowded modern canvas, in just five short days?
 In the end the answer is simple.
 It all comes down to one four-letter word which really packs a punch.
 W-A-L-K!
 You get out of the coach, the train, the bright yellow cab, put one foot in front of the other and walk … The fun begins in West 44th Street.
 We are staying at the fabled Hotel Algonquin, the oldest continually operating hotel in New York.
 It’s seen them come and seen them go – the Round Table writers merrily led by Dorothy Parker and Robert Benchley, and a host of other legendary writers, performers, dancers and drunks, often found in the Oak Room Supper Club both before and after prohibition.
 Today the main star of the lobby is Matilda the Algonquin Cat, perched regally on her own tapestry chaise lounge, keeping a watchful eye on the ever-busy concierge.